 The Savoy Theatre is built on the grounds of the 13th century Savoy Palace, built by Peter Earl of Richmond on land that was bestowed to him by King Henry III.
 It was later the site for a hospital and a military prison.
 The Savoy was the first theatre to be lit electrically in 1881, with 1,200 bulbs.
 The ownership of the Savoy Theatre stayed in the D’Oyly Carte family until 1985, when the last member of the line died without an heir.

-A theatre burning down was not uncommon in the early days of gas-lit theatres; in fact, it occurred regularly.
-Which is why it was somewhat ironic that the Savoy Theatre, as the first electric-lit theatre, was brought down by a fire as late as 1990.
-Despite the fact that the building’s original blueprints were long gone, it was restored with old interior designs, and Gilbert & Sullivan shows returned to its seasonal bill for four more years.
-In recent years, its new ownership has veered in a more musical theatre direction, with productions of The Rat Pack, Fiddler on the Roof, Legally Blonde, Dirty Rotten Scoundrels, Gypsy, Guys and Dolls & Funny Girl.
+The Savoy Theatre was brought down by a fire as late as 1990.
+Despite the fact that the building’s original blueprints were long gone, it was restored with old interior designs.
+In recent years, its new ownership has veered in a more musical theatre direction, with productions of Legally Blonde, Dirty Rotten Scoundrels, Gypsy, Guys and Dolls & Funny Girl.